The MPM Group, Inc. – Not a Law Firm

 Incarcerated pro se litigants and their family members are again reminded that MPM is not a law firm; consequently, its investigative and paralegal staff does not engage in rendering legal advice nor are they authorized to do so.
 The incarcerated pro se litigant is expected to develop and then draft their own post-conviction relief argument and be aware that any non-attorney work-product, litigation support services, or opinions, obtained from MPM should not be considered a substitute for the advice of an attorney and it in no way creates an attorney-client relationship.
 If you require formal legal advice, need to develop legal strategies, have a need to prepare certain complex legal documents, or require other similar legal representation, you should seek the services of a properly licensed attorney.
 Under certain circumstances, MPM will assist with a formal inquiry to the court regarding whether the incarcerated pro se litigant is entitled to the appointment of either a Federal or State Public Defender or a CJA Panel Attorney.

-MPM has subject expert Spanish speakers on staff and, depending on available time and resources, MPM will consider gratuitous (“Pro Bono”) non-attorney litigation support services on a case-by-case basis.
+MPM has subject expert Spanish speakers on staff and, depending on available time and resources, MPM will consider “Pro Bono” non-attorney litigation support services on a case-by-case basis.

 The MPM Group Website

-The contents of MPM’s website (“this/the website”), as well as verbal or written communications with MPM through their website’s email capabilities, are intended to convey general consulting, research and investigative information only and not to provide legal advice or legal opinions.
-The contents of this website, and the posting and viewing of the information on this website, should not be construed as, and should not be relied upon for legal advice in any particular circumstance or fact situation.
+The contents of MPM’s website (“this/their website”), as well as verbal or written communications with MPM through their website’s email capabilities, are intended to convey general consulting, research and investigative information only and not to provide legal advice or legal opinions.
+The contents of this website should not be construed, nor relied upon, as legal advice in any particular circumstance or fact situation.
 No legal action should be taken in reliance on the information contained on/from this website and MPM disclaims all liability in respect to actions taken or not taken based on any or all of the contents of this site to the fullest extent permitted by law.
 Information presented on this website may not reflect the most current legal developments; therefore, MPM recommends that an attorney be consulted concerning any specific legal issues you might have.

 Communications with The MPM Group